Kelp gull (Larus dominicanus)

 Where they are found

-In South Africa the kelp gull is found along the south-western Cape coast, in estuaries and at vleis that are not too far inland.
+In South Africa, the kelp gull is found along the entire coastline, in estuaries and at vleis that are not too far inland.